Heartfelt Industries - FAQ Page

-One good point to remember is humidification beads have an indefinite life span.
-There is nothing to wear out and all that is needed to maintain them is either the addition of distilled water or the drying out of the beads if they become water logged.
+Something to remember is that humidification beads have an indefinite life span is correctly maintained and taken care of.
+All that is needed to maintain them is either the addition of distilled water to rehydrate them or drying out the beads if they become water logged.

 “How do I add distilled water to the beads when they get dry?”

-My 1/2 ounce humi tube takes 1-2 teaspoons of distilled water,
+My 1/2 ounce humidification tube takes 1-2 teaspoons of distilled water,

-The 1 ounce humi tube takes 2-3 teaspoons of distilled water,
+The 1 ounce humidification tube takes 2-3 teaspoons of distilled water,

-The 2 ounce humi tube takes 3-4 teaspoons of distilled water,
+The 2 ounce humidification tube takes 3-4 teaspoons of distilled water,

-The four ounce humi tube takes 4-5 teaspoons of distilled water.
+The four ounce humidification tube takes 4-5 teaspoons of distilled water.

 ½ pound takes approximately 1-1 ½ tablespoons,